-- E. Land: Lease/Option with Deed in Escrow Before MarriageIn Roach v.
+3. Lease/Option with Deed in Escrow Before Marriage

+In Roach v.
 Roach, 672 S.W.2d 524 (Tex.
-App.--Amarillo 1984, no writ), where an unmarried man entered into a lease-option agreement pertaining to land, but the deed was placed into escrow, and delivered after marriage, inception of title occurred at the time of the original agreement, not when the deed was removed from escrow and delivered to the husband.
-The land was his separate property. - F. Land: Earnest Money Contract Before Marriage In Wierzchula v.
+App.-Amarillo 1984, no writ), where an unmarried man entered into a lease-option agreement pertaining to land, but the deed was placed into escrow, and delivered after marriage, inception of title occurred at the time of the original agreement, not when the deed was removed from escrow and delivered to Husband.
+The land was his separate property.

+4. Earnest Money Contract Before Marriage

+In Wierzchula v.
 Wierzchula, 623 S.W.2d 730 (Tex.
-App.--Houston [1st Dist.]
-1981, no writ), where a man entered into an earnest money contract to purchase realty shortly before marriage, but the deed was received during marriage, inception of title occurred when the earnest money contract was signed, so that the property was the husband's separate property.
+App.-Houston [1st Dist.]
+1981, no writ), where Husband entered into an earnest money contract to purchase realty shortly before marriage, but the deed was received during marriage, inception of title occurred when the earnest money contract was signed, so that the property was Husband's separate property.

 In Carter v.
 Carter, 736 S.W.2d 775 (Tex.
-App.--Houston [14th Dist.]
-1987, no writ), the husband signed an earnest money contract and paid \$1,000.00 in earnest money, shortly before marriage.
-The deed was received during marriage in the name of both husband and wife, and both husband and wife signed the note and deed of trust.
-Citing Wierzchula, the court of appeals held that, under the inception of title rule, title related back to the date the earnest money contract was signed and, since that predated marriage and since only the husband had signed the earnest money contract, the realty was his separate property.
+App.-Houston [14th Dist.]
+1987, no writ), Husband signed an earnest money contract and paid \$1,000.00 in earnest money, shortly before marriage.
+The deed was received during marriage in the name of both Husband and Wife, and both signed the note and deed of trust.
+Citing Wierzchula, the court of appeals held that, under the inception of title rule, title related back to the date the earnest money contract was signed and, since that date predated marriage and only Husband had signed the earnest money contract, the realty was his separate property.

 In Duke v.
 Duke, 605 S.W.2d 408, 410 (Tex.
 Civ.
-App.--El Paso 1980, writ dism'd), where an earnest money contract entered into prior to marriage provided that the deed would be conveyed to "James H. Duke and wife, Barbara J. Duke."
-Title was taken during marriage in the name of husband and wife.
+App.-El Paso 1980, writ dism'd), an earnest money contract entered into prior to marriage provided that the deed would be conveyed to "James H. Duke and Wife, Barbara J. Duke."
+Title was taken during marriage in the name of Husband and Wife.
 It was held that the earnest money contract merged into the deed, and that the property was received by the spouses as community property.

-G. Land: Earnest Money Contract During MarriageWhere spouses enter into an earnest money contract to purchase land during marriage, the land is community property.
+5. Earnest Money Contract During Marriage

+Where spouses enter into an earnest money contract to purchase land during marriage, the land is community property.
 Leach v.
 Meyer, 284 S.W.2d 164 (Tex.
 Civ.
-App.--Austin 1955, no writ).
+App.-Austin 1955, no writ).
 Where the purchase price paid for the real estate is separate property, the land is separate property.

 In Winkle v.
 Winkle, 951 S.W.2d 80, (Tex.
-App. - Corpus Christi 1997, pet. denied.)
-A couple entered into an earnest money contract to purchase a vacant lot and put \$1,250.00 of community funds as the down payment.
+App.-Corpus Christi 1997, pet. denied), a couple entered into an earnest money contract to purchase a vacant lot and put use community funds for the down payment.
 Tied to the purchase of this lot was the sale of Husband's separate property house.
-The \$23,750 received from the sale of the separate house was applied at closing by the same title company to the balance due on the vacant lot.
-The Court following the reasoning Wierzchula, Infra., held the house was community property because the down payment at the time the earnest money was entered was community property.
-The Court then awarded the husband a reimbursement claim of \$23,750 for his separate property contribution.
-Can this result be squared, with the Court's holding in Gleich v.
+The proceeds received from the sale of the separate house was applied at closing by the same title company to the balance due on the vacant lot.
+The Court, following the reasoning Wierzchula, infra., held that the house was community property because the down payment at the time the earnest money was entered was community property.
+The Court then awarded Husband a reimbursement claim for the separate property contribution of the proceeds from the sale of the house.
+Can this result be reconciled with the court's holding in Gleich v.
 Bongio, 128 Tex.
 606, 99 S.W.2d 881 (Tex.
-1937).
+1937)?